jayanthcn07/mini-compliance-tracker/README.md

 - Used MongoDB over SQL — flexible schema suits evolving compliance categories, easier to deploy on Atlas free tier
 - No auth — out of scope; would add JWT + bcrypt in production
 - Filters applied server-side (DB query) for scalability; search is client-side for simplicity
-- No pagination — acceptable for demo scale; would add cursor-based pagination for production